 Give Up the Worrier Personality

 Why is this true?
 The mind and the brain work together and one affects the other.
-The neurofeedback will show your brain in real-time that it's in an anxious state or the 'fight flight' response and once it see that patterning it will start to shift out of it because that reaction is only meant for revving up to attack or run from an immediate real, body-harming threat.
-When the 'threat' is a thought: 'my boss is going to kill me' the mind will arouse an anxious brain response depending on how strong our belief is that the thought is true.
-But as the brain shifts down into a regulated, "no threat" state, if the mind shifts up and we believe the "freak out" anxious thought that's arising, we will start to re-arouse the brain into anxiety as well.
+The neurofeedback will cue your system to the electrical changes through precisely timed interruptions in music.
+When we see we're in a stress response and we can start to shift out of it because that reaction is only meant for revving up to attack or run from an immediate real, body-harming threat.
+When the 'threat' is a thought: 'my boss is going to kill me' the mind will arouse an worry response depending on how strong our belief is that the thought is true.
+But as we shift down into a regulated, "no threat" state, if the mind shifts up and we believe the "freak out" fear thought that's arising, we will start to re-arouse the brain into zone 1 as well.

-Don't worry though, with the neurofeedback training, the brain is learning to come out of the stress response when there is no physical threat present.
-And the brain is a powerful decider and will keep trying to gear down out of anxiety because it's a huge energy waster and without eminent danger, the brain will choose gearing down over staying in hyper-arousal, even when our minds are ambivalent!
+Don't worry though, with the neurofeedback training, we are learning to come out of the stress response when there is no physical threat present.
+And the brain is a powerful decider and will keep trying to gear down out of fear because it's a huge energy waster and without eminent danger, the brain will choose gearing down over staying in hyper-arousal, even when our minds are ambivalent!
 And, interestingly, the language we use organically starts to shift as well.
 "My boss is going to kill me" over the training turns into "My boss is going to be upset."
-You can track your language to see the changes in your brain's arousal!
+You can track your language to see the changes in which zone you're living in!

 Replace Worrying Thoughts with Accurate Thoughts, and Grateful Ones!